(effective from November 2018)

 11.1.
 To enter the Portal using the ID card, Smart-ID, Mobile-ID, or bank links it is necessary for the Client's web browser to accept cookies and that they are enabled.

 11.2.
 By accepting the Terms and Conditions, the Client gives their consent for storing the cookies on their equipment.
-The Portal Administrator may use the cookies when providing Portal services to the Client, in order to provide the Client the best user experience.
+The Portal Administrator may use the cookies when providing Portal services to the Client, in order to provide the Client, the best user experience.
 Cookies are small data files that the website stores on the hard drive of the Client's computer.
 Cookies help the Portal Administrator to understand which parts of the Website are the most popular, as they show which pages are accessed by visitors, and how much time visitors spend on these pages.
 By analysing these files, the Portal Administrator can respond to the Client's needs and offer the user experience tailored specifically for the Client.
 For instance, cookies can make sure that information that the Client is displayed during their next visit matches the preferences of the Client as a user.

 11.3.
 Cookies can be either temporary or permanent.
 The Client can remove or block cookies at any time via the setting of their web browser.
 However, some cookies may be essential for the functioning of the Portal service.
-Therefore, the Client understands that if cookies are blocked or removed, some of the functionalities of the Portal might not be available.
+Therefore, the Client understand that if cookies are blocked or removed, some of the functionalities of the Portal might not be available.
 General information about cookies, including the difference between session cookies and persistent cookies is available at www.allaboutcookies.org.